Yoctol/bottender/docs/channel-telegram-sending-messages.md

 You can see a few update example code below.

-For more info, please refer to Telegram's official doc, [Update Messages](https://core.telegram.org/bots/api#updating-messages)
+For more information, please refer to Telegram's official doc, [Update Messages](https://core.telegram.org/bots/api#updating-messages)

 ### Update Text